COMING UP

 Matt said the two resolutions adopted by the Deferred AGM were:

-• 1) to form a Working Group to facilitate commitments by The Waratahs to play in two early 2024 women’s competitions – the Women’s Beach 5s Rugby and the Women’s Summer 7s; the working group to receive a budget to manage participation in the two competitions.
+• 1) to form a Working Group to facilitate commitments by The Waratahs to play in two early 2024 women’s competitions – the Women’s Beach 5s Rugby and the Women’s Summer 7s; the working group to receive a budget to manage participation in the two competitions (now completed).

 • 2) to form an Interim Seniors Committee to work with the Juniors committee to facilitate the transitioning of affairs of the Senior Rugby accounts into the Juniors Club.